Sindercube/Packr/README.md

 ## Advanced Example

-A full showcase of what Resource Packager can do.
+A full showcase of what Packr can do.

 `publish.yml`
 ```yaml